ZainabAldhanhani/Assignment1_CV703/README.md

 - `Train and evaluate all models`: Train and evaluate all models, get the best model and its name
 - `Visualization/`: View dataset samples
 - `README.md`: Overview and setup instructions.
-- `requirements.txt`: Required libraries for the project.
+- `requirements.txt`: Required libraries for the Assignment.

 ## Install Requirements